sharmachitrank95/weather-app/README.md

 # Use Case:

-Weather App is a which shows 5 days weather of your current location.
+Weather App is a which shows 5 days weather of your current location, at an interval of 3 hours.

 This app is developed in React with Typescript.
 Unit Test are written using jest and enzyme(Having code coverge > 50%).